 Most importantly, though, what is vital about the arts, especially the kind that gets people out of their homes and into a community space like a theater, is that it makes us better people.
 Storytelling through the arts is how we share our most important truths with each other, and how we learn to understand both others and ourselves.
 It is the the way in which we bypass our prejudices and preconceived notions to discover the ways in which our inner worlds overlap with those we might view as “other.”
 It is the common language we all share.
 A society without the arts is a society without beauty, a society without understanding, and a society without hope.
 As our federal government embarks on a campaign to defund and delegitimize the arts, it is more important than ever for small businesses like ours to help keep the arts alive through the young people who will one day be in charge.

+Opera is the richest theatrical music we know, filled with emotion and all the terrifying complexity of human existence.
 Our students will not all become opera singers—most likely very few of them will.
-But they all will be a part of shaping the future of the arts in our society.
-They will be the ones who, in industry in education, determine our musical and artistic legacy.
+But they all will be a part of shaping the future of the arts and of our society.
+They will be the ones who, in industry and education, determine our artistic legacy.

 “It’s like, instead of falling in love with a person, I fell in love with opera.” – McKenna, 14